amancalledkidd/Diary-Class-System/diary_recipe.md

 * Main class diary
 * Secondary class diary entry - may need option for mobile phone numbers in this class
-* Secondary class todo list
+* Secondary class todo list which will need a todo class to support

 ## 2. Design the Class System